rptaylor/kapel/chart/README.md

   * `.resources`: [Resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for the processor container.
 Allow approximately 10KB of memory per job record being processed.
   * `.config`: Environment variables for the processor.
 See [KAPELConfig.py](../python/KAPELConfig.py) for full details.
-  Must specify at least the following:
+  Must specify at least the following sub-fields:
-    * `NAMESPACE`: The namespace of the pods for which Kuantifier will collect and report metrics.
+    * `.namespace`: The namespace of the pods for which Kuantifier will collect and report metrics.
-    * `SITE_NAME`: The name of the site being reported.
+    * `.siteName`: The name of the site being reported.
-    * `SUBMIT_HOST`: Uniquely identifying name for the cluster.
+    * `.submitHost`: Uniquely identifying name for the cluster.
-    * `VO_NAME`: VO of jobs.
+    * `.voName`: VO of jobs.
-    * `BENCHMARK_VALUE`: The value to use for normalizing by CPU performance.
-Required for APEL accounting.
+  * `.prometheus`: Config for connecting to your cluster's Prometheus instance.
+Has the following sub-fields:
+    * `.server`: Required.
+URL of your cluster's prometheus server.
-  * `.prometheus_auth`: If your Prometheus instance is configured to require [Authentication](https://prometheus.io/docs/prometheus/latest/configuration/https/) from within the cluster, specify a Secret containing a value for the authentication header.
+    * `.auth.secret`: Optional.
+If your Prometheus instance is configured to require [Authentication](https://prometheus.io/docs/prometheus/latest/configuration/https/) from within the cluster, specify a Secret containing a value for the authentication header.
+    * `.auth.key`: Optional.
+If using a secret for authentication, which key within the secret to use as the auth header.

 #### Gratia Output Configuration